nsmsn/dotcom/src/slash/uses.md

 In general, I try to use the right tool for the job.

 <small>I am actually reconsidering my need for a page like this, and decided to remove all the affiliate links and other things that used to be here.
-Don't worry, I still kept my&nbsp;guitars.</small>
+Don't worry, I still have my&nbsp;guitars.</small>

-<small>To those companies and products: it's not you, it's&nbsp;me.</small>